 Reporting to work under the influence of alcohol or any drug not prescribed by a licensed physician.

-Offensive or derogatory conduct or language toward the public, superior, or other Sheriff’s Department employees either senior or junior in rank.
+Offensive or derogatory conduct or language toward the public, superior, or other PoliceDepartment employees either senior or junior in rank.

 Carelessness or negligence in the use of departmental property.